netsec-ethz/scion-tutorials/content/apps/remote_sig.md

     "ConfigVersion": 9001
 }
 ```
-You need to replace the "10.0.8.XXX" IP with the actual IP of the remote host B and 17-ffaa:1:XXX with the AS id of the remote AS B.
+You need to replace the "10.0.8.XXX" IP with the openVPN tunnel IP of the remote host B and 17-ffaa:1:XXX with the AS id of the remote AS B.

 The infrastructure keeps several versions of the file `topology.json` and you will need to edit them.
 Be sure to only add the section below in these `topology.json` files, without removing other sections:
 ```
   "SIG": {
-     "sig17-ffaa_1_XXX": {
+     "sig17-ffaa_1_XXX-1": {
        "Addrs": {
          "IPv4": {
            "Public": {